-One visitor (18 yrs +) in our hospital Emergency and Urgent Care Departments, Infusion Services and Surgical Dept. and our Warrens Clinic (101 Unity Dr., Warrens)
+ONE Visitor (18 yrs +) in our hospital Emergency & Urgent Care Departments, Infusion Services, Surgical Dept., Imaging Services for OB Ultrasounds, and our Warrens Clinic (101 Unity Dr., Warrens)

-One support person (18 yrs.+) is allowed in our Acute Care Dept during a 24-hour period
+TWO Visitors (18 yrs.+) are allowed in our Acute Care Dept during a 24-hour period

-One person (18 yrs. +) is allowed for births in our Women’s Health Dept. throughout their stay and for Obstetrics patients having an OB Ultrasound
+TWO Visitors (18 yrs. +) are allowed for births in our Women’s Health Dept. throughout their stay.

 (Visitors must remain in the patient’s room and are not allowed to other parts of the hospital or leave Tomah Health and return later)

 For continued safety measures, no visitors are allowed at Tomah Health for outpatient visits including our Specialty Clinic, Rehabilitation Services (Physical Therapy, Occupational Therapy, Speech Therapy) and Imaging Services.